 It was apparently this “crazy” version of Teller that the American people at large came to know well by 1960.
 After Teller made headlines across the country through his strident opposition to the Partial Nuclear Test Ban Treaty of 1963 that moved all nuclear testing underground, Stanley Kubrick was inspired to make his caricature the eponymous star of Dr. Strangelove.
 He became for decades the favorite scientist of the American Right largely by telling them exactly what they wanted to hear.
 For instance, he played a major role, as we’ve already seen, in Ronald Reagan’s foolish SDI initiative of the 1980s, claiming to be able to provide not only its technology but also providing its justification: “If we went into a nuclear war today,” he said in 1980, “there is practically no question that the Russians would win that war and the United States would not exist.”
 The similarity of this rhetoric to that he had used to justify the Super 30 years before is not, I trust, lost on you.
 Even as the technologies of warheads and delivery systems evolved, the arguments employed in their justification always had this weird fly-in-amber consistency about them, leaving one to wonder when, if ever, enough would finally be enough.
 If anything, Teller’s rhetoric grew more extreme over the years; he once claimed that the United States had fallen so far behind the Soviet Union that he fully expected to be in a Soviet prisoner-of-war camp — if not dead — within five years.
 His unapologetic advocacy of nuclear weapons and nuclear power continued until his death at age 95 in 2003.
 After the Cold War ended, rather than being thrilled at having seemingly achieved the goal he had worked toward for so many years, he merely chose a new bogeyman to fear: Saddam Hussein.

 Teller had by then been ostracized for decades from his old Manhattan Project colleagues, who, whilst Teller plunged into Cold War politics, had collected an impressive shelf of Nobel Prizes amongst themselves working with more peaceful applications of nuclear physics.
-He replaced those old relationships with new ones forged with a group of younger colleagues at Lawrence Livermore who, having had their educations largely funded by the military-industrial complex, saw themselves first and foremost not as scientists but as weapons designers.
+He replaced those old relationships with new ones forged with a group of younger colleagues at the Livermore laboratory who, having had their educations largely funded by the military-industrial complex, saw themselves first and foremost not as scientists but as weapons designers.
 To them, Teller was a hero.
 To the old guard, he was nothing less than the traitor in their ranks.
 The source of their enduring enmity was not his questionable advocacy for the Super or even his slighting of Ulam, but rather another sequence of events involving a man he had once admired greatly: Robert Oppenheimer.

 In May of 1952, the FBI questioned Teller on the subject of Oppenheimer, another in a seemingly endless string of pseudo-investigations born of Oppenheimer’s pre-war involvement with communist causes and his current less than gung-ho attitude toward the nation’s nuclear buildup.
 Teller, who believed Oppenheimer personally responsible for delaying his beloved Super program, laid into his old boss with a vengeance.
 The country, he claimed, could easily have had the hydrogen bomb a year ago if not for Oppenheimer’s obstructionism.
 While he stopped short of outright calling him a Soviet spy, he was careful not to exclude the possibility either.
 Otherwise, he conducted what amounted to a character assassination.
-Oppenheimer was motivated not by principle but by vanity and jealously in his opposition to Teller’s plans, as he didn’t want to see Teller better his own fission bomb with the Super.
+Oppenheimer was motivated not by principle but by vanity and jealousy in his opposition to Teller’s plans, as he didn’t want to see Teller better his own fission bomb with the Super.
 He had “great ambitions in science and realizes that he is not as great a physicist as he would like to be.”
 (Ironically, many of Teller’s colleagues would have happily accused him of this exact deep-seated sense of insecurity and its resulting personal failings.)
 It would be better for the country, Teller said, if Oppenheimer was “separated” from the corridors of power.

 Not quite two years later, with Joseph McCarthy’s communist witch hunt near its peak, Oppenheimer’s enemies pounced openly at last, initiating hearings to revoke all of Oppenheimer’s security clearances; doing so would end his time as a policy adviser since virtually all of the policy about which he advised involved classified weapons systems.
 In April of 1954, Robert Oppenheimer was effectively put on trial.
 A parade of hawks from inside the military, the FBI, and the Washington establishment testified against him; a parade of his old Manhattan Project colleagues testified strongly in his favor.
 Except for Edward Teller.
 Called to the stand on April 28, Teller was unwilling to support Oppenheimer but also seemingly too craven to repeat his accusations of two years before in the man’s presence.
 Asked point-blank if he believed Oppenheimer a security risk, he equivocated like mad: